 It was only after taking up the gayageum—which embodies a history of oppression and resistance in its sound—that I finally began to understand jazz clearly as Black American folk music.
 Years of schooling in jazz, culminating in a master’s degree at Manhattan School of Music, trained me to be a polished, professional musician but also had the insidious consequence of framing the music as a colonialist fantasy.
 Unlocking a real understanding of Black American Music with the gayageum as a key and touchstone led me to find my own voice as an Asian American musician—in a mold modeled on that established long ago by Black Americans.
 They’re kindred musics, having grown out of distinct folkloric cultures merging with musical forms and vocabulary of a new place, and recognizing the relationship between the two has given me the clarity I’ve sought after for the better part of my life.

-Anchored by the newfound clarity, I’ve had the opportunity to share my songs with hundreds of young students at a dozen schools around South LA as well as with elders residing downtown, taking my music where folks congregate.
+Anchored by the newfound clarity, I’ve had the opportunity to share my songs with hundreds of young students at a dozen schools around South LA as well as with elders residing downtown and a virtual gaming community of millions, taking my music where folks congregate.
 I’m committed to growing as a placemaker/keeper, composing and performing an evolving folk music that springs from my experience as a new American, inviting others to sing along.
 My hope is to re/claim space for marginalized peoples, using music to amplify the declaration that we belong, and to celebrate the beauty and resilience of all our communities.